erikvw/django-multisite2/README.rst

     - Running tests, i.e. manage.py test
     - Running locally in settings.DEBUG = True, where the hostname is a top-level name, i.e. localhost

-In order to have multisite use aliases in local environments, add entries to your local etc/hosts file to match aliases in your applications.
+In order to have django_multisite2 use aliases in local environments, add entries to your local etc/hosts file to match aliases in your applications.
 E.g. ::

     127.0.0.1 example.com